 What is the ECOSOC Youth Forum?

-The Youth Forum, held annually by ECOSOC since 2012, brings youth into discussions on the Millennium Development Goals and the post-2015 development agenda.
-It offers a unique opportunity for youth to voice their opinions, share ideas, and think together about what they can do to achieve sustainable development.
-They take part in brainstorming sessions, interactive speaker panels and discussions with Member States on a main theme.
+The UN Economic and Social Council (ECOSOC) Youth Forum is one avenue for youth participation in the international development agenda.
+Held each year since 2012, the Forum provides an opportunity for students and young professionals to voice their opinions and ideas, share their challenges and lessons learned, and collaborate with other groups and individuals on sustainable development, particularly on the achievement of the Sustainable Development Goals (SDGs).
+The focus of the 2018 ECOSOC Youth Forum was on the role of youth in building sustainable and resilient urban and rural communities.
 From 30-31 January 2018, six Water Youth Network members (Jenny Hagen, Leah Pope, Maryellen Hearn, Robert Sakic, Sara Alonso and Shabana Abbas) participated in the United Nations (UN) Economic and Social Council (ECOSOC) Youth Forum in New York City, USA!
 This is the first international forum WYN attended after its appointment as Global Focal Point (GFP) for SDG 6 within the UN Major Group for Children and Youth (MGCY).

 Outcomes from the ECOSOC Youth Forum contribute to the High Level Political Forum (HLPF), at which SDGs 6, 7, 11, 12, and 17 will be reviewed this year.
 The ECOSOC Youth Forum also serves as an excellent space for young leaders across all SDGs to meet, identify common interests, and share lessons learned with one another.